 INBT has a unique model for training future researchers, from the undergraduate through the postdoctoral level, at the interface between nanoscience and medicine.
 This includes traditional lecture courses, laboratory courses, professional development seminars, peer-to-peer teaching, and communications workshops.
 Students are co-advised by faculty from both the physical sciences/engineering and the biological sciences/medicine.
-Students can expand their training through the international research experience for students (IRES) program or by taking INBT staff-instructed courses and workshops in scientific animations and science communications.

 To broaden the practical training for Master of Science and Engineering (MSE) students in the Whiting School of Engineering, INBT collaborates with major industry partners to offer a Co-Op opportunity to incoming MSE students in the Materials Science and Engineering and Chemical and Biomolecular Engineering programs.
 Learn more